Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Generalized Cluster Algebras and the Nondegeneracy Condition

 and

 so that

 It follows that

-so that $a_1 = -1\pm\sqrt{3}$ and $a_2 = -1\mp\sqrt{3}.$ Over fields containing $\sqrt{3}$, this variety arises from (\ref{GyodaMatsushitaEq}) in two different ways, while over fields not containing $\sqrt{3}$ this variety does not arise from (\ref{GyodaMatsushitaEq}).
-However, the obstruction to transitivity we establish in Theorem \ref{QuadraticObstructions} coming from the degeneracy of these parameters occurs even for finite fields not containing $\sqrt{3}.$ \end{example}
+so that $a_1 = -1\pm\sqrt{3}$ and $a_2 = -1\mp\sqrt{3}$.
+Over fields containing $\sqrt{3}$, this variety arises from (\ref{GyodaMatsushitaEq}) in two different ways, while over fields not containing $\sqrt{3}$ this variety does not arise from (\ref{GyodaMatsushitaEq}).
+However, the obstruction to transitivity we establish in Theorem \ref{QuadraticObstructions} coming from the degeneracy of these parameters occurs even over finite fields not containing $\sqrt{3}$. \end{example}

 \begin{remark}[Some less precise nondegeneracy conditions] When the author first began this project, he originally used the much stronger nondegeneracy condition $A \neq \pm B$, $A \neq \pm C$, and $B \neq \pm C$, which had been suggested by numerical experiments.
 However, there were many varieties $\mathcal{S}_{A, B, C, D}$ which seemed to obey strong approximation but which failed this condition, including the important special case (\ref{MarkoffPlusk}).
-He later found of the polynomial $\Delta$ after reading \cite{pDivisibilityClusterAlg}.
-Demanding merely $\Delta \neq 0$ includes all of the equations of the form (\ref{MarkoffPlusk}) except for the case $k = 0$ and $k = 4$, because $\Delta(0, 0, 0, k) = 64k(k-4)^4$, but excludes all of the varieties (\ref{GyodaMatsushitaEq}) connected to generalized cluster algebras.
-Allowing either $A \neq \pm B$, $A \neq \pm C$, and $B \neq \pm C$ or $\Delta \neq 0$ includes most of the varieties (\ref{GyodaMatsushitaEq}) but excludes those with $a_i = \pm a_j$ for $i \neq j$ in addition to those with $a_i = \pm 2$, and continues to exclude the classical Markoff equation in addition to the Cayley cubic from the family (\ref{MarkoffPlusk}).\footnote{These two varieties are the only two in the family (\ref{MarkoffPlusk}) that have the structure of of a Generalized Cluster Algebra: the Markoff equation of course corresponds to the parameters $a_1 = a_2 = a_3 = 0,$ while the Cayley cubic corresponds to the parameters $a_1 = a_2 = a_3 = -2.$} The refined condition that $(A, B, C, D)$ must be equivalent to a quadruple where $4D + A^2 = 8C + 16$ force $k = 4$ in the family (\ref{MarkoffPlusk}), so that the only degenerate surface in this family is the Cayley cubic, and force $a_i = \pm 2$ for some $i$ in the family (\ref{GyodaMatsushitaEq}), as expected from \cite{pDivisibilityClusterAlg}. \end{remark}
+He later found the polynomial $\Delta$ after reading \cite{pDivisibilityClusterAlg}.
+Demanding merely $\Delta \neq 0$ includes all of the equations of the form (\ref{MarkoffPlusk}) except for the cases $k = 0$ and $k = 4$, because $\Delta(0, 0, 0, k) = 64k(k-4)^4$, but excludes all of the varieties (\ref{GyodaMatsushitaEq}) connected to generalized cluster algebras.
+Allowing either $A \neq \pm B$, $A \neq \pm C$, and $B \neq \pm C$ or $\Delta \neq 0$ includes most of the varieties (\ref{GyodaMatsushitaEq}) but excludes those with $a_i = \pm a_j$ for $i \neq j$ in addition to those with $a_i = \pm 2$, and continues to exclude the classical Markoff equation in addition to the Cayley cubic from the family (\ref{MarkoffPlusk}).
+(In fact, these two varieties are the only two in the family (\ref{MarkoffPlusk}) that have the structure of a Generalized Cluster Algebra: the Markoff equation of course corresponds to the parameters $a_1 = a_2 = a_3 = 0,$ while the Cayley cubic corresponds to the parameters $a_1 = a_2 = a_3 = -2.$)